mirego/telemetry_ui/README.md

 defp allow(conn, _), do: assign(conn, :telemetry_ui_allowed, true)
 ```

-By using a special assign to control access, you can integrate `TelemetryUI` page with you existing authorization.
-We can imagine an admin protected section that also gives you access to the `TelemetryUI` page:
+By using a special assign to control access, you can integrate `TelemetryUI.Web` page with you existing authorization.
+We can imagine an admin protected section that also gives you access to the `TelemetryUI.Web` page:

 ```elixir
 pipeline :admin_protected do